wp-plugins/reusable-text-blocks/readme.txt

 1. Text Blocks list view, with quick view of content and shortcode.
 2. Uses standard WordPress functionality.
 No surprises, you already know how to use it.
 3. Widget included
-4. New in 1.4.6: Media Button
-5. Create custom templates

 == Changelog ==